Free Mobile Home Info

 This too should be obvious, but the newer and larger the unit, the more desirable it is to most people.
 A lender will look at the risk as if it were to foreclose on the property in the case of default and need to sell the property on the open market.
 They require a property appraisal for this reason.
 An older single wide is harder to sell than a new double wide - therefore the risk is higher on the smaller, older units - which means a higher rate.

 Typical cut off for a lot of lenders is 1976 for the year of manufacture.
 This is due to the HUD building requirements established at that time.
 However, this is not a hard and fast rule - just the norm.
-Our recommended lender in California will finance all years, with the rate only going up on 1969 and older units.
+Our recommended lender in California will finance all years, all the way through 1970.

 Fees